Affiliate links on Android Authority may earn us a commission. Learn more.

-ONYX BOOX Tab Ultra C: The color alternative
+ONYX BOOX Tab Mini C: Smaller, and with a color screen

 Amazon Kindle Scribe: Here comes the tech giant

 Sadly, we don’t think it really manages to compete with most of the best E-Ink tablets listed here.
-For starters, it has very basic features when it comes to taking notes and pens.
+For starters, it has very basic features when it comes to taking notes and using the pen.
 There are also a lot of limitations for jotting notes, which is only available in specific formats.
-Export options are limited too.
+Export options are limited, too.

 It’s a bit of a mess, but it’s a first-generation device.
 We had to add it to this list, as Amazon is a significant player, and there is no denying its book selection is unbeatable.
 This might be a good option if you’re a dedicated Amazon customer.